-Use of the first generation of internet has reached into every realm of human activity, and with a limited set of legacy technologies was already able to empower completely different usage from doctors, factory owners and school children.
+Use of the first generation of internet has reached into every realm of human activity, and the same legacy technologies were already able to empower completely different usage from doctors, factory owners and school children.
 The NGI will make important new additions to those capabilities, as well as restore the balance of power.
 The new logic of the internet aims to establish a new digital reality, with new ground rules that are more human-centric, fair and reliable.
 The vastly improvements in the overall characteristics of the new system are the key aspect the NGI initiative is aiming for.